 Inside Wireman Apprenticeship

-This is an intense, 5-level Apprenticeship Program with its primary focus on Commercial and Industrial electrical construction.
+This is an intense, 4- level Program with its primary focus on Commercial and Industrial electrical construction.
 This program of study includes a minimum of 8,000 hours of on-the-job learning as well as a minimum 900 hours of related classroom and hands-on lab instruction.
 Students in this program attend related classroom and hands-on lab instruction classes one day every other week from 7:00 AM to 3:00 PM.
 Completion of this program leads to Department of Labor Journey-Level Electrician Certification and Electrical Training Alliance Journey-Level Electrician Certification.

 More about what an Inside Wireman does: